 Fresh-Smelling Clothing: Scented Fabric Softeners for the Win!

 How your clothes smell is also very important.
-How do these ladies keep theirs smelling fresh?
+How do these Japanese women keep theirs smelling fresh?

 "I always use fabric softeners with pleasant fragrances."
 (Age 36/Service industry)